criblio/appscope/website/src/pages/docs/filter-file.md

 The `scope start` command requires a filter file, whose purpose is to specify processes to scope along with configs to apply to those processes, and, optionally, processes **not** to scope.

-The AppScope repo provides an example filter file in the `conf` directory, and reproduced below.
+The AppScope repo provides both a JSON and a YAML version of an example filter file in the `conf` directory.
+The YAML version is reproduced below.

 In Cribl Edge and Cribl Scope, instead of editing files, you create filters in the AppScope Source UI.